playframework/playframework/documentation/manual/working/javaGuide/main/http/JavaActionsComposition.md

 ## Using Dependency Injection

-You can use [[Dependency Injection|JavaDependencyInjection]] together with action composition.
+You can use [[runtime Dependency Injection|JavaDependencyInjection]] or [[compile-time Dependency Injection|JavaCompileTimeDependencyInjection]]together with action composition.

+### Runtime Dependency Injection

 For example, if you want to define your own result cache solution, first define the annotation:

 @[action-composition-dependency-injection-annotation](code/javaguide/http/JavaActionsComposition.java)